maiaiia/uni-lecture-notes/Sem II/DataStructures&Algorithms/BinaryHeap.md

 In order to efficiently transform an array into a heap:
 - take the first half of the array
 - from right to left, call bubble down on each element

+This is basically like calling heapify on binary heaps that get increasingly larger (i.e. recursively building a binary heap in a bottom-up approach)
 ## Heap Sort
 Assume you need to sort an array in ascending order.
 Then, build a MAX heap using the algorithm described in the previous section, and remove the root until the tree is empty.
 In doing so, at each step, the last leaf is replaced with the maximum value in the array.
-In the end, the array will be sorted in ascending order
+Thus, after the execution has ended, the array will be sorted in ascending order and no additional data structure was needed